Texas A&M Aggies men's basketball

 The Texas A&M Aggies men's basketball team represents Texas A&M University in NCAA Division I college basketball.
 The Aggies compete in the Southeastern Conference.
 Since 1998, the teams has played its home games at Reed Arena, a 12,989-capacity arena in College Station, Texas on the campus of Texas A&M University.
-Texas A&M has appeared in the NCAA tournament 15 times, most recently in 2023.
-The Aggies are currently coached by Buzz Williams who was hired on April 3, 2019, prior to the start of the 2019–2020 season.
+Texas A&M has appeared in the NCAA tournament 17 times, most recently in 2025.

 History

 Metcalf era

 Shelby Metcalf took over the A&M basketball program in 1963.
 His impact was immediate, winning the Southwest Conference with a 13–1 conference record for Texas A&M's first title in 13 years.
-In his 26 years as head coach at Texas A&M, he won six Southwest Conference titles, two Southwest Conference tournament titles, and led A&M to six NCAA Tournament and four NIT appearances.
+In his 26 years as head coach at Texas A&M, he won six Southwest Conference titles, two Southwest Conference tournament titles, and led A&M to six NCAA tournament and four NIT appearances.
 He was fired by former A&M football player and then-athletic director John David Crow after coaching 19 games of the 1989–1990 season.
 When asked by the media what happened between the two, Metcalf remarked, "I made a comment that I didn't think John David was all that bright.
 And I thought I was being generous."
 Metcalf finished his career at A&M with an overall record of 438–306, making him the all-time winningest men's basketball coach in Southwest Conference history.